 reached the Monarch Mine at Beaconsfield late in October 1877.

 Ted Troughton took a record load over this range some time in 1878.
 It was a boiler weighing nine tons eighteen hundredweight for Jackson and Plant’s mill at Kingsborough.
 He used two teams of bullocks yoked four abreast and the journey took two weeks.

-of the Cobb and Co. coaches, overcame the mountains and linked the Coral Sea
+Cobb and Co. coaches, overcame the mountains and linked the

 The Tyrconnell and General Grant Mines - Relics of the Golden Days - Kingsborough, Thornborough, Beaconsfield, Northcote, and other Ghosts of Gold.